Doctoral StudentDepartment of Sociology and Work

 Nathan's PhD project seeks to investigate how urban movements connected to squats and autonomous spaces influence urban development in contemporary Europe.
 For these purposes, he has a particular interest in current developments in Central and Eastern Europe.

-His primary fields of interests are social movements, urban sociology and critical theory.
+His primary fields of interest are social movements, urban sociology and critical theory.

 Sweden’s good fishers: Skills and values in a transforming social-ecological